blind-oracle/zabbix-sensors/README.md

 ## Notes

-- All the needed data can be obtained directly from SysFS, but _sensors_ binary does a lot of work under the hoods to obtain the bus type etc, so it's not easy to get device names like _coretemp-isa-0000_ from SysFS manually and they're required by Zabbix's _sensor_ function
 - The actual arguments to the discovery script are not used, but are there rather to fullfill Zabbix's unique key constraints
-- Power moght not work for whatever reason
+- Power might not work for whatever reason

 ## Update 2023-06